christopheraue/christopheraue.net/_posts/2014-02-16-physical-size-of-css-units-on-smartphones-tablets.md

 At this point it becomes clear, that for now there is [no way](http://www.quirksmode.org/blog/archives/2012/11/the_css_physica.html) to design pages with exact physical dimensions in mind.
 Well, you could try to [differentiate between small and large devices](http://mobile.smashingmagazine.com/2013/03/21/responsive-web-design-with-physical-units/) with a resolution media query.
 But this doesn't get you around the fact that your element will be of different size on different devices.

-Comparing the Physical Size of CSS Pixels Across Devices
+Comparing the Physical Size of CSS Units Across Devices
 --------------------------------------------------------
 To get a feeling about these different sizes I generated the following tables for the categories *smartphones*, *tablets*, *standard displays* and *Macbooks*.
 They take some devices and their data from wikipedia's [List of Displays by Pixel Density](http://en.wikipedia.org/wiki/List_of_displays_by_pixel_density) and calculate the *CSS Resolution in CSS pixels per inch (cssppi)*.
 For each category the average CSS Resolution is calculated and the cssppi of each device is then set into relation to it in the *Physical Size Difference* column.
 A value of 10% in this last column says the device displays its content about 10% larger than the average device of this category.
 Concrete: If the average device displays an element with a width of 100 px in CSS land as 1 inch wide on its screen a device with a size difference of 10% will display this 100 px element as 1.1 inches wide.